aditi5050/circuitverse-org-prototype/README.md

 This prototype demonstrates:

-* Multi-tenant system design
+* ✅ Multi-tenant system design
-* Hierarchical data modeling
+* ✅ Hierarchical data modeling
-* Policy-based RBAC implementation
+* ✅ Policy-based RBAC
+* ✅ Subdomain routing & branding
-* Foundation for enterprise-level features in CircuitVerse
+* 🔄 Foundation for OIDC-based SSO

 ---

-## 📌 Author
+## 👩‍💻 Author

-Aditi
+**Aditi**

+---

+## ⭐ Acknowledgment

+Built as part of preparation for contributing to CircuitVerse under Google Summer of Code.